-Girl, 7, and three others injured in shooting outside funeral in London
+Girl, 7, and three women injured in drive-by shooting outside funeral

 The girl was one of four people injured in the incident on Saturday

-Four people, including a seven-year-old girl, have been injured in a suspected drive-by shooting outside a funeral in north London.
+A seven-year-old girl and three women have been injured in a suspected drive-by shooting outside a funeral in north London.

 The Metropolitan Police were called to St Aloysius Church on Phoenix Road at 13.29pm on Saturday.
 Three women, aged 48, 54 and 41, were taken to a central London hospital and their injuries are not thought to be life-threatening.

 The 48-year-old has potentially life-changing injuries, the force said.

-Later police were told a seven-year-old girl had been taken to hospital after it is thought she was injured in the same incident.
+Later, police were told a seven-year-old girl had been taken to hospital and it is thought she was injured in the same incident.
 Details of her injuries have not been released.

 “No one knew if it was a bomb or gunman.
 We were looking for places to hide.
 We all just snuggled into corners where we could.
 We left after about 10 minutes, I did not dare [leave before].
 It was not nice.

-“We all just snuggled into corners where we could.
-We left after about 10 minutes, I did not dare [leave before].
-It was not nice.”

-Officers said their initial inquiries suggest the shots came from a moving vehicle, which was then driven away from the scene.
+Officers said initial inquiries suggest the shots came from a moving vehicle, which was then driven away.
+A large police presence is still in the area and no arrests have been made.

+A spokesperson for the Metropolitan Police said: “At 13.29hrs on Saturday, 14 January, police were called to reports of a shooting in Phoenix Road, NW1.

+“Officers responded with medics from the London Ambulance Service and London’s Air Ambulance.
+Three women – aged 48, 54 and 41 – were taken to a central London hospital.